Walter M. Williams High School: Leadership

 The fourth principal of Williams, Jesse Weldon Harrington, who came to Williams from New Hanover High School in Wilmington, North Carolina was the longest serving principal, serving from 1962 through 1978.
 Born and raise in Moncure in adjacent Chatham County, he earned his bachelor's degree in business administration from what is now Elon University.
 He was serving as principal during the period covered in the book Black Coach in which author Pat Jordan described him as exhibiting a "busy but relaxed exterior" (Jordan, Black Coach, p.
 136).
 He is the only former principal at the school to have a scholarship exclusively for Williams High seniors named in his honor.
 Mr. Harrington now lives in the Wilmington area.

 The school had three principals in the 1980s.
 Marsh Lyall served as the fifth principal from 1979 to 1983.
 Lyall departed to assume the superintendency of the Wilkes County Schools.

 Clinton E. Leggett served as the sixth principal from 1983 to 1986.

-After serving as principal, the seventh principal of Williams, Harold Brewer (1986–1992) later served as Superintendent of Montgomery County Schools (from 1996–2001), and later Senior Associate for Organizational Development for Durham Public Schools (from 2001–2002)and then as Sr. VP for Programs for the Centers for Quality Teaching and Learning, based in Raleigh, North Carolina.
-Prior to 1996, he was the assistant director of the Principals' Executive Program at the University of North Carolina at Chapel Hill for two years.
-For a time, he was also Assistant Superintendent for Burlington City Schools.
-Prior to coming to Williams, he had served as an administrator in Duplin County and Moore County, as well as eight years of business management in the textile industry.
-Brewer held an ED.
-Specialist, (6yr) degree in school administration from the University of North Carolina at Chapel Hill; a master's degree in school administration from Appalachian State University; and a bachelorˆs degree in psychology from what is now the University of North Carolina at Pembroke.
-He has served as Senior Vice-President for Programs for the Centers for Quality Teaching and Learning based in Raleigh, North Carolina.
-It was Brewer who set the goal of achieving distinction as a Blue Ribbon School.
-A reminder of the Brewer era is the phrase "Brewer the Great" inscribed in concrete on a sidewalk running parallel to Bulldog Alley.
-Mr. Brewer's son served as student body president one year.